NEW! Choose from 1M accommodations in 200 countries: Private Rooms, Apartments and LGBTQ-friendly hotels

 8) Plan your next solo vacation with misterb&b

 Okay so you’ve mastered traveling alone, you stayed with a great misterb&b host, met all their friends, and experienced the city’s nightlife.
 Now what?
 Plan your next adventure of course!
-With over 200,000 listings in 135 countries, there are plenty of new and fabulous apartments to try.
-Where will you be heading next - solo?
+If you intend to go to a country where you're not entirely sure about the overall LGBTQ acceptance, check out our hacks on safe gay travel.

 Apartments, rooms, homes: be welcomed by the gay community